Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Where are infrastructure projects boosting demand in Riviera Maya in 2026?

-As of early 2026, the top areas in Riviera Maya where major infrastructure projects are currently boosting housing demand are neighborhoods with easy access to the Tulum airport (Felipe Carrillo Puerto), zones near Tren Maya stations, and established Playa del Carmen corridors benefiting from improved highway connections.
+As of early 2026, the areas in Riviera Maya where major infrastructure projects are most clearly boosting housing demand are the corridor around Tulum's new airport (Felipe Carrillo Puerto International Airport), neighborhoods near Tren Maya stations in Playa del Carmen and Tulum, and the zones benefiting from ongoing expansion at Cancun International Airport.

-The specific infrastructure projects driving that demand in Riviera Maya include the Tulum International Airport (which handled 1.2 million passengers in 2025), the Tren Maya rail line connecting Cancun to Tulum and beyond, and ongoing highway upgrades improving access between Playa del Carmen and the new airport.
+The specific projects driving demand in Riviera Maya include the Tulum International Airport (around 1.24 million passengers in 2025), the Tren Maya rail line connecting key Yucatan Peninsula destinations, and ASUR's Terminal 4 expansion at Cancun Airport, expected to be fully operational by 2026.

 What do locals and insiders say the market feels like in Riviera Maya?